California Academy of Sciences: Golden Gate Park site

 In 1916, the Academy moved to the North American Hall of Birds and Mammals in Golden Gate Park, the first building on the site that was to become its permanent home.
 In 1923, the Steinhart Aquarium was added, followed in 1934 by the Simson African Hall.

 During World War II, the Academy contributed to the American war effort by using its workshop facilities to repair optical and navigational equipment for United States Navy ships; San Francisco was a major port for the Pacific War arena.

 The post-war years saw a flurry of new construction on the site; the Science Hall was added in 1951, followed by the Morrison Planetarium in 1952.
 The Morrison Planetarium was the seventh major planetarium to open in the United States and featured a one-of-a-kind star projector, built by Academy staff members (in part using the expertise gained doing the optical work for the US Navy during World War II).
 The Academy Projector projected irregularly shaped stars, rather than the circular stars projected by many optical star projectors.
 The irregular shapes were created by placing variously sized grains of silicon carbide onto the glass star plates by hand, then aluminizing the plates, and brushing away the silicon carbide grains.

 In 1959, the Malliard Library, Eastwood Hall of Botany, and Livermore Room all were added.
-Throughout the 1960s, universities concentrating on the new field of molecular biology divested themselves of their traditional specimen collections, entrusting them to the Academy and leading to a rapid growth of the Academy's holdings.
+Throughout the 1960s, universities concentrating on the new field of molecular biology divested themselves of their traditional specimen collections, entrusting them to the academy and leading to a rapid growth of the Academy's holdings.

 In 1969, another new building, Cowell Hall, was added to the site.
 In 1976, several new galleries were opened, and the following year, in 1977, the "fish roundabout" was constructed.

-Prior to the old building being torn down in 2005, there was a Life through Time gallery, housing a large display on evolution and paleontology.
+Before the old building being torn down in 2005, there was a Life through Time gallery, housing a large display on evolution and paleontology.
 There was a Gem and Mineral Hall, a section on Earthquakes, and a Gary Larson exhibit.